Explain why tropical forests are called "the lungs of the Earth"?

 In detail, for those interested!

-Carbon storage potential
+Carbon absorption and storage

 Did you know?